 WORLD DAY OF PRAYER FOR THE SANCTIFICATION OF PRIESTS

 The World Day of Prayer for the Sanctification of Priests takes place every year on the Solemnity of the Most Sacred Heart of Jesus.
-This year the Solemnity is on Friday, June 19, 2020.
+The Solemnity will be celebrated on on Friday, June 11, 2021.

 Pope Francis ordained 19 men to the priesthood April 26.